YOUR DEFINITIVE wedding photography

 THE

-I'm so excited to be working with you on such an important day!
-Consider this page your ultimate wedding photography planning guide.
+Woohoo!
+You're engaged, you've started wedding planning, and you're starting to think about your wedding photos.
+Consider this your ultimate wedding photography planning guide for getting those real, honest photos you've always dreamt of.
 Together we'll go over all of the tips and tricks I've picked up over the years for how to make your wedding go smoothly from start to finish and get stunning photos.
 Be sure to bookmark this page so you can refer to it throughout your wedding planning process.
-Let's get right to it, shall we?

 THE PROCESS